Tomcatdude/resume-markdown/resume[template].md

 ---
 **Computer Scientist**, SRI International, Menlo Park, CA, April 2025-Present
+* Contribute to the ASCEND project, with project details and research at <www.sri.com/ascend>.
 * Analyze real world data using tools like SciPy, SK-Learn, Pandas, NumPy, and more.
-* Collaborate with cross-functional teams to design, develop, and deploy analysation tools and software.
+* Collaborate with cross-functional teams to design, develop, and deploy analysation tools and software, ensuring seamless integration into existing production pipelines.
-* Independently evaluate, refine, and develop tools in a Linux environment for transforming and analyzing data.
+* Independently evaluate, refine, and develop novel analyzation tools in a Linux environment that integrate into existing production pipelines and speed up analysis runtime from hours to minutes.
 * Use GIT versional control architecture.
+* Use analyzation pipelines to conduct research and derive insights from real-world participant data, informing the development of new cognitive vulnerabilities and trackable behavior in cyber attackers.
-* Curate and presente research reports and slide decks to both technical and non-technical stakeholders, effectively communicating complex findings.
+* Curate and present research reports and slide decks to both technical and non-technical stakeholders, effectively communicating complex findings.

 **Center Director**, Code Ninjas, Evergreen, CA, Feb 2024-Present
 * In charge of running a Code Ninjas center and leading the center's staff.